 The soft power-down mode is entered by setting bits [4:3] = 10 in Register 14.
-When KSZ8794CNX is in this mode, all PLL clocks are disabled, also all of PHYs and the MACs are off.
-Any dummy host access will wake-up this device from current soft power down mode to normal operation mode and internal reset will be issued to make all internal Registers go to the default values.
+When KSZ8795CLX is in this mode, all PLL clocks are disabled, also all of PHYs and the MACs are off.
+Any dummy host access will wake-up this device from current soft power down mode to normal operation mode and internal reset will be issued to make all internal registers go to the default values.

-Port-based Power-Down Mode
+Port-Based Power-Down Mode

-In addition, the KSZ8794CNX features a per-port power down mode.
-To save power, a PHY port that is not in use can be powered down via the Port Control 10 Register bit [3], or MIIM PHY Register 0 bit [11].
+In addition, the KSZ8795CLX features a per-Port power down mode.
+To save power, a PHY Port that is not in use can be powered down via the Port Control 10 Register Bit[3], or MIIM PHY Register 0 Bit[11].

-Energy Efficient Ethernet (EEE)
+Energy-Efficient Ethernet (EEE)

-Along with the supports of different type of power saving modes (H/W power down, S/W power down and Energy Detect mode), the KSZ8794CNX extends the green function capability by supporting EEE (Energy Efficient Ethernet) features defined in IEEE P802.3az[TM]/D2.3, March 2010.
-Both 10Base-T and 100Base-TX EEE functions are supported in KSZ8794CNX.
-In 100Base-TX the EEE operation is asymmetric on the same link, which means one direction could be at Low Power Idle (LPI) state while another direction could exist on packet transfer activity.
-Differing from other types of power saving modes, the EEE is able to maintain the link while power saving is achieved.
-Based on EEE specification, the energy saving from EEE is done at the PHY level.
-KSZ8794CNX reduces the power consumption not only at PHY level but also at MAC and switch level by shutting down the unused clocks as much as possible when the device is in a LPI phase.
+Along with the supports of different type of power saving modes (H/W power down, S/W power down and energy detect mode), the KSZ8795CLX extends the green function capability by supporting energy-efficient Ethernet (EEE) features defined in IEEE P802.3az, March 2010.
+Both 10Base-T and 100Base-TX EEE functions are supported in KSZ8795CLX.
+In 100Base-TX the EEE operation is asymmetric on the same link, which means one direction could be at low-power idle (LPI) state, in the meanwhile, another direction could exist packet transfer activity.
+Different from other type of power saving mode, EEE is able to maintain the link while power saving is achieved.
+Based on EEE specification, the energy saving from EEE is done at PHY level.
+KSZ8795CLX reduces the power consumption not only at PHY level but also at MAC and switch level by shutting down the unused clocks as much as possible when the device is at low-power idle phase.